 So that was me for a while, using my bath towel to mop up the water and then turning on the electric fan heater to try and dry things out before morning.

 Morning came and although it was still raining, the wind seemed to have dropped.
 It was tempting to have a lie-in as there was nothing much to get up for but I knew there'd be work involved regarding the rain getting in during the night.

 Scrubbed up, I got stuck in to the few chores that could be done.
 Our microfibre bath towels couldn't be left outside to dry, and so they were pegged up in the bathroom where the fan heater went in to join them.
 Fortunately The Chef had left some clothing on the two seat sofa and that stopped a lot of rain getting on to the seating.
 There was a little though, as well as the back cushion being a bit wet, so they were next in line for drying.
 I don't know how much electricity we've used but the heater has been on most of the day.
 The final job was to have the carpet section up from underneath the dining table and get that dry.

 We entertained ourselves with a bit of online Radio 2, though I'm not a big music fan.
 Take Vivaldi's 'Four Seasons'.
-Call me a philistine if you like, but I was pleased when the group broke up and the 'Four Seasons' became the backing group for Frankie Valli.
+Call me a philistine if you like, but I was pleased when they broke up and the 'Four Seasons' became the backing group for Frankie Valli.

 Tomorrow we will buzz through the chores we couldn't get done today including housework and rolling the awning back out to dry as the forecast is for a cloudy morning and bright sunny afternoon.